cmcskimming/light/docs/index.md

 send(message_a)
 ```

-The other side will recieve the first call to message a, the second call to message a, and then the call(s) to message
+The other side will receive the first call to message a, the second call to message a, and then the call(s) to message
 b.
 If you use <a href="https://github.com/ffrostfall/BridgeNet2" target="_blank">BridgeNet2</a>, you're already
 experiencing this.